Willie Lee Simmons

 Willie Lee Simmons (born March 21, 1947) is an American politician and former member of the Mississippi State Senate from the 13th District, where he served from 1993 to 2020.
-Simmons ran for election to the Mississippi Transportation Commission; he won the election, becoming the Central Commissioner.
+Simmons ran and won the election to the Mississippi Transportation Commission for the Central District.
+Prior to serving in the senate, he worked in the Mississippi Department of Corrections.

 He is a member of the Democratic Party.
 His daughter is Sarita Simmons, Senator for Mississippi's 13th district.